g41nxe/11ty-matthew-freed-pottery-web/src/views/collections.md

 features:
   title: Featured Items
   texts:
-  - Handcrafted pottery.
-Are you looking for that one of a kind coffee mug?
+  - 'Handcrafted pottery.
+Are you looking for that one of a kind coffee mug? '
   - I'll be right there!
 I am offering free local delivery for orders greater than
     $150 (within 30 km)
 custom_seo_settings: true